 Retaking the GRE revised General Test

-According to the GRE website, you can take the GRE revised General Test (computer-based and paper-based) only once every 60 days, but no more than five times within any continuous rolling 12-month period.
-This applies even if you chose to cancel your scores on a test taken at an earlier date.
-If you plan to take only the paper-based GRE revised General Test, you can take it as often as it is offered.
+According to the GRE website, you can take the GRE revised General Test once every 21 days, up to five times within any continuous rolling 12-month period (365 days).
+This applies even if you canceled your scores on a test taken previously.
+You may take the paper-delivered GRE General Test as often as it is offered.